Spectacles (product): History

 In June 2018, Snap released an update for Spectacles allowing users to export videos from the glasses in square or widescreen format.

 In November 2018, it was reported that the company would release a new version of Spectacles by year end 2018 that included two cameras.
 The Snap Spectacles 3, which did feature two HD cameras on-device, were ultimately announced in August 2019.

 In May 2021, Snap announced its first AR-based product called Spectacles 4.
 The AR effects are officially referred to as Lenses and feature dual 3D waveguide display with a 26.3-degree diagonal field of view.
 It runs on the Qualcomm Snapdragon XR1 chip and has 2 RGB cameras, 4 microphones, and 2 stereo speakers.
 Snap claimed to have more than 250,000 Lens creators who created 2.5 million Lenses altogether.
 AR experiences available on the glasses as of December 2021 included "a zombie chase, a pong game, Solar System projection, and an interactive art piece."
 Additionally, according to The Verge, "Another new software update brings Connected Lenses to Spectacles, letting multiple pairs interact with the same Lens when sharing a Wi-Fi network."

 On September 17th, 2024, the fifth generation Spectacles AR glasses were unveiled by Snap Inc. CEO Evan Spiegel at the company's Snap Partner Summit event.
 This version of Spectacles was notable for being fully standalone (i.e. not requiring a phone tether or physical cable connection), for incorporating see-through waveguide displays, and for its advanced environment and hand tracking capabilities.
 The release also marked the introduction of Snap OS, a dedicated operating system for Spectacles.

 In June 2025, Snap revealed that they will start selling a consumer version of their AR glasses in 2026, branded as Specs.

+On January 28th, 2026, Snap Inc. Established a new, wholly-owned subsidiary called Specs Inc. in preparation for the public launch of the product in Fall 2026.

+In June 2026 Specs Inc. Announced SPECS augmented reality glasses.
+This is the first AR product made available for public purchase by the company.